 4. Reach out to self-employed workers.

 Some workers don’t realize they are self-employed and are unfamiliar with tax responsibilities, such as paying estimated self-employment taxes.
-Workers like Uber and Lyft drivers, may not understand how to count income or track business expenses.
+Workers like Uber and Lyft drivers may not understand how to count income or track business expenses.
 Inform self-employed workers about educational tax resources.
 Direct rideshare drivers and free tax preparation volunteers to www.RideshareTaxHelp.com to learn about tax filing, record keeping, and making tax payments.